 Want the best steam generator iron?
-Here’s our quick, simple guide!
+Quick, simple guide!

-Firstly, a quick reference table for the top four steam generator products which are unanimously voted as some of the best on the market at the moment.
+Firstly, a quick reference table for the top four products which are unanimously voted as some of the best on the market at the moment.

 Pick 1 - The Tefal GV8461

-The Tefal GV8461 is an extremely popular iron at the moment.
+The Tefal GV8461 is extremely popular at the moment.
 Having been on the market for a number of years now, the fact that it is still as popular as the day it was released is a testament to its quality.
-If you’ve been browsing online for irons before visiting this website, you may have noticed that this iron is rated as a “best seller” online and for good reason.
+If you’ve been browsing online for irons before visiting this website, you may have noticed that it is rated as a “best seller” online and for good reason.

 120g continuous steam, 260g boost and 6 bars of pressure, above industry average